lccortez/learning-library/oracle-integration-library/core-compentencies/insight/navigation-layout-commands/navigation-layout-commands.md

 Click **Insight** ![insighticon](images/insighticon.png) to access the Oracle Integration Insight commands of Consoles or Models.

 This concludes this lab named Oracle Insight Navigation.
 You may now [proceed to the next lab](#next).
 Create Model

-*This is the "fold" - below items are collapsed by default*

-*At the conclusion of the lab add this statement: Note how you can link to whatever lab follows by using #next as the target* You may now [proceed to the next lab](#next).
+You may now [proceed to the next lab](#next).

 ## Want to Learn More